Sanford, Mississippi: History

-Early History
+Early history

 The Sanford community was very sparsely populated at the turn of the 18th century.
 The "founding families" began arriving in the early 1800s.
 The Bulloch (also spelled "Bullock"), Sanford, Morris, Bryant, and Lowry families arrived to the area in the 1810s and 1820s.
 These families were farmers, and many intermarried with the other families in the area.
 Other families to the area were the Folkes, Ingram, and Mooney families.

 As throughout the Piney Woods region, there was a timber boom in the area in the latter part of the 1800s.
 One of the largest sawmills was owned by John D. Sanford, whose father, Rev. John Sanford, was one of the first settlers to the area, having come in 1818.
 The area began to be called "Sanford" after John D. Sanford, who was likely the largest employer.
 After the timber boom and bust in the late 1800s, strawberries began to be planted in huge quantities in the old timber fields.

 Sanford is located on the former Gulf and Ship Island Railroad and was once home to two general stores.

 A post office operated under the name Sanford from 1894 to 1977.

 Modern-Day Sanford

 Sanford has experienced significant growth over the last few decades, most likely as a result of its close proximity to Hattiesburg, a city of nearly 50,000.
 Sanford is just a 15-minute drive from Hattiesburg.
-In the 10-year period between 2000 and 2010, the Sanford community grew by nearly 15%, which compares favorably to Covington County's growth rate of 1%, Mississippi's growth rate of 4%, and the United States' growth rate of 8%.
+In the 10-year period between 2000 and 2010, the Sanford community grew by nearly 15%, which compared favorably to Covington County's growth rate of 1%, Mississippi's growth rate of 4%, and the United States' growth rate of 8%.
 This growth has been nearly all residential.